+4-Cycle Engines

+Check the engine oil level before each use by checking the engine's dipstick.

-4-cycle outboard engines have an oil sump in the crankcase that must be kept full of the type and grade of oil recommended by the engine manufacturer.
-It is normal for 4-cycle engines to consume a small amount of oil.
-Therefore, the oil must be checked before each use and changed at regular intervals as instructed by the engine owner's manual.
+A sump in the engine's crankcase provides lubrication for the engine.
+4-cycle engines do consume a small amount of oil during normal operation.

+Maintain engine oil recommended fill level using only the type and grade of oil recommended by the engine manufacturer.

+Change the oil at regular intervals according to the owner's manual instructions.
 Use only the type of oil specified by the engine manufacturer.

+2-Cycle Engines

-2-cycle outboard motors are lubricated by an oil injection system.
-Always monitor the oil level before each cruise by checking the gauge in the helm or visually checking the oil level using the reference marks on the tanks.
-When additional oil is needed, use only the type of oil specified by the engine manufacturer.
+Check the engine oil level before each use by checking the gauge in the helm or visually checking the oil level using the reference marks on the tanks.

+An oil injection system lubricates 2-cycle engines.

+Use only the type of oil specified by the engine manufacturer to maintain proper oil level.

 Refer to the engine owner's manual for oil specifications and additional information on the oil injection system.
 Refer to the Fuel System chapter.

+⚠ NOTICE